Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword displays the number of lines with the pattern "bin" in the file.

 16-whatsnext displays lines with the pattern "root" and 3 lines after them in the file.

+17-hidethisword displays words that do not have the pattern "bin".